J4NN0/8086-assembly-templates/README.md

 Search min of an array of dim N.

 # Float division
-This procedure assume a division between 2 8 bit operands.
+This procedure assume a division between two 8 bit operands.
 If you want to use word operands you have to make sure no overflow condition will show up.
 It calculates at max 2 fractional digits for sake of simplicity.